The-Running-Dev/Starter.Stage7/README.md

     2. Update system PATH environment variable by following "Control Panel->System->Advanced->Environment Variables", and re-open the command window.
 You only need to do it once

 CHRISTMAS

+Abstractions be Damned!
+- MessageBroker is what sends and receives messages
+- MessageConsumer is solely responsible for consuming the messages
+- MessageService takes messages from the broker and feeds them to the consumer